ChrisWhealy/edge-cdn-store/README.md

 Any time a person uses a computer to access information over the Worldwide Web, buy something from an online vendor, or perform some sort of productivity task (such as writing a document, using a shared calendar or creating a business document), they will, mostly likely, perform that task using a Web Browser.

-However, the machine on which the Web Browser runs is frequently located at a large physical distance from the Web Server with which they are interacting.
+However, the machine on which the Web Browser (the client) runs is frequently located at a large physical distance from the Web Server with which they are interacting.
 This in turns means that the data involved in each request/response cycle must travel through a potentially large number of network switches, routers and servers before completing its round trip.

 It is therefore self-evident that the fewer intermediate steps there are in this "_journey through the network_", the quicker the request/response cycle can be completed.